holoviz-dev/pyctdev/README.md

     (balancing the best possible way with what's practically possible in general, given what tools are currently widely available).

-The accompanying [background](background.md) document contains more details, along with explanations for choices.
+The accompanying [background](background.md) document (even more draft than this one!) contains more details, along with explanations for choices.
 It's broken into the same sections, so can be read alongside this document.

-There's also an [instructions](instructions.md) document for setting up a new project.
+There's also an [instructions](instructions.md) document for setting up a new project (but it's only a placeholder right now...).

 ## What does pyct cover?